De Haas–Van Alphen effect: History

 Experimentally it was discovered in 1930 by W.J. de Haas and P.M. van Alphen under careful study of the magnetization of a single crystal of bismuth.
 The magnetization oscillated as a function of the field.
 The inspiration for the experiment was the recently discovered Shubnikov–de Haas effect by Lev Shubnikov and De Haas, which showed oscillations of the electrical resistivity as function of a strong magnetic field.
 De Haas thought that the magnetoresistance should behave in an analogous way.

 The theoretical prediction of the phenomenon was formulated before the experiment, in the same year, by Lev Landau, but he discarded it as he thought that the magnetic fields necessary for its demonstration could not yet be created in a laboratory.
 The effect was described mathematically using Landau quantization of the electron energies in an applied magnetic field.
 A strong homogeneous magnetic field — typically several teslas — and a low temperature are required to cause a material to exhibit the DHVA effect.
 Later in life, in private discussion, David Shoenberg asked Landau why he thought that an experimental demonstration was not possible.
 He answered by saying that Pyotr Kapitsa, Shoenberg's advisor, had convinced him that such homogeneity in the field was impractical.

 After the 1950s, the DHVA effect gained wider relevance after Lars Onsager (1952), and independently, Ilya Lifshitz and Arnold Kosevich (1954), pointed out that the phenomenon could be used to image the Fermi surface of a metal.
-In 1954, Lifshitz and Aleksei Pogorelov determined the range of applicability of the theory and how described how to determine the shape of any arbitrary convex Fermi surface by measuring the extremal sections.
+In 1954, Lifshitz and Aleksei Pogorelov determined the range of applicability of the theory and described how to determine the shape of any arbitrary convex Fermi surface by measuring the extremal sections.
 Lifshitz and Pogorelov also found a relation between the temperature dependence of the oscillations and the cyclotron mass of an electron.

 By the 1970s the Fermi surface of most metallic elements had been reconstructed using De Haas–Van Alphen and Shubnikov–de Haas effects.
 Other techniques to study the Fermi surface have appeared since like the angle-resolved photoemission spectroscopy (ARPES).